 Krysten Hicks advises cities and special districts on the full range of legal issues they encounter, including the Public Records Act, the Ralph M. Brown Act, Political Reform Act, public contracting, and general law issues.
+Krysten serves as City Attorney for the City of Colusa.
 Working closely with her clients, Krysten counsels on issues ranging from land use and environmental law issues, to negotiating agreements and public contracting issues.
 Among other projects, she has assisted in the preparation and review of California Environmental Quality Act (CEQA) documents, including mitigated negative declarations and mitigation monitoring plans.

 In addition to her land use experience, Krysten frequently advises municipal staff on legal issues arising from code enforcement related to business licenses, nuisance abatements and conditional use permits.
 She has devised strategies to help improve code compliance prior to the initiation of legal action, and has experience in drafting ordinances pertaining to abandoned properties, public nuisances, abatement and administrative fines.
 She has assisted in the preparation and review of general plan updates, zoning code amendments, and assisted with the implementation of development fees.